hamidzr/hamidzr/README.md

 ## 💻 What I Do

-I'm a Senior Software Engineer specializing in MLOps, distributed systems, and infrastructure for AI.
+I'm a Software Engineer specializing in MLOps, distributed systems, and infrastructure for AI.

 ## 🔍 Find Me